madphysicist/scikit-guess/doc/appendices/reei/translation.rst

    A sample regression of the Gaussian probability density function.

+.. todo:: Fix the duplicate misplaced axis zeros. ask on SO
+.. todo:: Also ask how to make proper axis labels

 .. table:: Numerical values corresponding to the example in \
    :numref:`reei-gauss-pdf-plot`.
    :name: reei-gauss-pdf-data